DerGuru/The-Resonant/New Chapters/Part3/P3-02_Terms_and_Conditions.md

 A conference room.
 Long table.
 Eight chairs.
 Contract printed on premium stock, bound in a blue folder.

 Thomas Reeves sat on one side.
 Jason, Lina, and Milo on the other.
-The attorney—a woman in her fifties with sharp eyes and zero patience for nonsense—presided at the head.
+The attorney - a woman in her fifties with sharp eyes and zero patience for nonsense - presided at the head.

 "Everyone ready?" she asked.